How to Lead and Manage a Remote Team

 Ten2Two has been active in the remote working sector since 2007, when remote leadership was used in relatively few situations and by a minority of companies.

-Today, thanks to the Coronavirus pandemic, all managers are now faced with the challenges of remote leadership.
+Today, thanks to the pandemic, all managers are now faced with the challenges of remote leadership.

-Some have been thrown in at the deep end with little or no experience or support, others have loved it and seen enormous benefits both for their team and their company and many just can’t wait to get back to “normal”.
+Some have been thrown in at the deep end with little or no experience or support, others have loved it and seen enormous benefits both for their team and their company and many just can’t wait to get back to “normal”, whatever that now is.

 What is remote leadership?

 There are lots of different business leadership models and styles ranging from the traditional authoritative, knowledgeable figure to the more collaborative and engaging approach that focuses on the empowerment of individuals and teams.
 They all have a common element: the ability to build and drive a team to perform and reach a common strategic goal in line with the company’s vision and values.
 Remote leadership is no different.

 Leaders engage, motivate, empower, coach, communicate, feedback, empathise, influence, collaborate, inspire and get results.